NexusKrop/IceShell/README.md

 ## Installation

-### Prebuilt Binaries
+### Stable Binaries

-Prebuilt binaries are _not yet available_ in this stage of development.
+Stable binaries are _not yet available_ in this stage of development.
 Once they are available, they can be seen in [the releases page](https://github.com/NexusKrop/IceShell/releases).

+### CI Binaries

+CI build binaries can be found at [the Actions page](https://github.com/NexusKrop/IceShell/actions).
+Click the latest workflow run and scroll down, you'll see a `build-bin` artifact available for download.

+- Windows: To run, extract and run `dotnet iceshell.dll`.

 ### Build from Source